 If you do miss out and the match is sold out, secondary ticketing websites like viagogo are a generally reliable alternative, though expect to pay well over face value.

 Eintracht have divided their home matches into five pricing categories.
 Tickets in the most expensive category (A) range in price from €40.00 for an upper-tier seat in one of the corners to €85.00 for a central seat at the main stand.

 Tickets in the cheapest category (E) cost between €23.00 and €55.00.
 A ticket for the standing area costs €15.00 irregardless of the category.
 Tickets are €2.00 more expensive if bought on the day.

 The Commerzbank-Arena offers guided stadium tours that include the dressing rooms, VIP facilities, press areas, and the Eintracht Frankfurt museum.
 The tours last 60 to 90 minutes.

-Tours irregularly run from one up to a few times a week.
+Tours run irregularly from one up to a few times a week, typically on the weekends.
 Check online for current dates and hours.
 Reservations can be made online.

 The tour costs €9.00.
 For more information call +49 (0) 69 23 80 80 121 or email email@example.com.